marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/Core-steps.md

 If **MSP** type install like ROKS, **BASE_DOMAIN** is not needed.

-**Optionally:** As a starting point, you can copy a sample environment file from the samples folder located here:  /data/daffy/env/samples/<platform>-env.sh
+**Optionally:** as a starting point, you can copy a sample environment file from the samples folder located here:  /data/daffy/env/samples/&lt;platform&gt;-env.sh
 ```console
 cd /data/daffy/env/samples
 ```

-Replace these values for the next command.
+Replace these values for the next command:

-<**platform**> = This is the sample file name for the platform you are planning to deploy your OCP Cluster.
+- <**platform**> = the sample file name for the platform you are planning to deploy your OCP Cluster.

-<**environment**> = This is the name of your environment file.
+- <**environment**> = the name of your environment file.
 As a best practice, we recommend you use the name of your cluster.

-- **example:**  cp /data/daffy/env/samples/aws-ipi-env.sh /data/daffy/env/demo01-env.sh
+**Example:**  cp /data/daffy/env/samples/aws-ipi-env.sh /data/daffy/env/demo01-env.sh

-This command will copy the sample file and place it in the /data/daffy/env directory and your new environment name will be **demo01**
+This command will copy the sample file and place it in the /data/daffy/env directory, and your new environment name will be **demo01**

 ```console
 cp /data/daffy/env/samples/<platform>-env.sh /data/daffy/env/<environment>-env.sh